🔒 Want the full FDD audit, ROI model & risk breakdown? 🔒 View Deep-Dive Report — $49

 Row House competes with other brands in the Fitness & Health space.
 Key differentiators include investment level ($393K to $717K), and the owner-operator operating model.
 Use our franchise comparison tool to see side-by-side data against specific competitors.

-Compare Row House Against
+Compare Row House with another brand

 More Fitness & Health Franchises